ridzuan5757/k8s/docs/1_concepts/4_workload/3_6_jobs.md

 directly a result of toggling the `.spec.suspend` field.
 In the time between these two events, we see that no Pods were created, but Pod creation restarted as soon as the Job was resumed.

+## Mutable Scheduling Directives

+In most cases, a parallel job will want the pods to run with constraints, like all in the same zone, or all either on GPU model x or y but not a mix of both.

+The suspend field is the first step towards achieving those semantics.
+Suspend allows a custom queue controller to decide when a job should start.
+However, once a job is unsuspended, a custom queue controller has no influence on where the pods of a job will actually land.

+This feature allows updating a Job's scheduling directives before it starts, which gives custom queue controllers the ability to influence pod placement while at the same time offloading actual pod-to-node assignbment to kube-scheduler.
+This is allowed only for suspended Jobs that have never been unsuspended before.

+The fields in a Job's pod template that can be updated are node affinity, node selector, tolerations, labels, annotations and shceduling gates.